Graham Thornicroft: Mental health policy

-Thornicroft Co-Chaired the External Reference Group to create the National Service Framework for Mental Health in England.
-Published in 1999, this is a 10-year national mental health plan that transformed the provision of mental health care in England.
+Graham Chaired the External Reference Group to create the National Service Framework for Mental Health in England.
+Published in 1999, this was a 10-year national mental health plan that transformed the provision of mental health care across England.

 Stigma and discrimination research

-In 2006, Graham published Shunned: Discrimination against People with Mental Illness and the book won the British Medical Association Award for Best Mental Health Book of the Year.
-With Professor Norman Sartorius, he established the INDIGO Network, a research collaboration in over 40 countries developing evidence about reducing mental illness related stigma and discrimination.
-In collaboration with colleagues he has published over 140 scientific papers on stigma and discrimination, including papers from the evaluation of Time to Change, the national programme to reduce stigma and discrimination in England.
+In 2006, Graham published Shunned: Discrimination against People with Mental Illness and this won the British Medical Association Award for Best Mental Health Book of the Year.
+With Professor Norman Sartorius, he established the INDIGO Network, a research collaboration of colleagues in over 40 countries worldwide who work to reduce mental health related stigma and discrimination.
+He has published over 140 scientific papers on stigma and discrimination, including papers on the evaluation of Time to Change, the national programme to reduce stigma and discrimination in England.
+With Charlene Sunkel, the Founder and CEO of the Global Mental Health Peer Network, he Co-Chaired the 2022 Lancet Commission on Ending Stigma and Discrimination in Mental Health.

 Global mental health

-Graham Co-Chaired the Guidelines Development Group for the World Health Organisation Mental Health Global Action Plan (mhGAP) Implementation Guide.
-The guidelines have been implemented in over 100 countries.
-In 2014, Graham and Nicole Votruba coordinated the FundaMentalSDG initiative which contributed to the adoption of mental health related targets and indicators within the United Nations Sustainable Development Goals.
+Graham chaired the Guideline Development Group for the World Health Organisation Mental Health Global Action Plan (mhGAP) Implementation Guide for its 1st, 2nd and 3rd editions in 2010, 2015 and 2023.
+These guidelines have been implemented in over 100 countries.
+In 2014, Graham and Dr. Nicole Votruba coordinated the FundaMentalSDG initiative which contributed to the adoption of mental health related indicators within the United Nations Sustainable Development Goals.

-Graham is a member of an international group of experts which produced the 2007 Lancet Global Mental Health series aiming to 'highlight the gaps in mental-health services worldwide, and to formulate a clear call to action'.
-In 2018, he was one of the four editors of The Lancet Commission on Global Mental Health and Sustainable Development.
-Thornicroft was a Principal Investigator of the Community Psycho Social Intervention (COPSI) study in India, a Welcome Trust randomized controlled trial of community mental health teams in Chennai, Goa and Maharashtra.
+Graham is a member of an international group which produced the 2007 Lancet Global Mental Health series aiming to 'highlight the gaps in mental-health services worldwide, and to formulate a clear call to action'.
+In 2018, he was one of the four lead editors of The Lancet Commission on Global Mental Health and Sustainable Development.
+Graham was a Principal Investigator of the Community Psycho Social Intervention (COPSI) study in India, a Welcome Trust randomised controlled trial of community mental health teams in Chennai, Goa and Maharashtra.
 He has also led the Emerald Programme (Emerging Mental Health Systems in Low- and Middle-Income Countries), funded by the European Commission under the 7th Framework Programme.
 In 2017, the project results were presented in the House of Commons in London.
+Graham is the Chair of the Board of United for Global Mental Health.